SAP-archive/s4hana-retail-store-plugin-zebra-barcode/README.md

 ## How to obtain support

 If you have any issues with this sample, please open a report using [GitHub issues](https://github.com/SAP-samples/s4hana-retail-store-plugin-zebra-barcode/issues).
 Please note that this project is provided "as-is" without any official support either explicit or implied.
 We will try to answer your questions but there are no guarantees regarding the response time, future features or bugfixes.

-## License

-Copyright © 2019 SAP SE or an SAP affiliate company.
-All rights reserved.
-This project is licensed under the Apache Software License, version 2.0 except as noted otherwise in the [LICENSE file](LICENSE).